-New York-based Wangechi Mutu is an artist who works in a variety of media: painting, sculpture, collage, video art, performance art, and installations.
+New York-based Wangechi Mutu is an artist who works in a variety of media: acrylic painting, ink drawings, sculpture, collage, video art, performance art, and installations.
 Mutu deals with feminist issues, sexuality, ecology, politics, and violence perpetrated against women, especially black women through a surrealistic style of art.

 Mutu, a member of the Kikuyu, one of the original precolonial nations of Kenya, was born in Nairobi, the capital of Kenya.
 She attended an all girls Catholic school through high school.
 At 17 she attended an international school, the United World College of the Atlantic in Wales for one year.
 She spent one year at Parsons School of Design in New York and then attended Cooper Union where she received her B.F.A. in 1996.
 At that time she was making sketches and creating collages and videos about the female body.
 In 2000, she received her M.F.A. in sculpture from Yale University.